JohnPaolo18/ERPify/README.md

 5. According to Spotify's documentation, utilizing the Web Playback SDK requires the Spotify app to be active on the user's device.
 This is because the SDK functions as a Spotify Connect device, necessitating the Spotify app to manage playback and ensure compliance with licensing agreements. -- please refer to the link for more details-- https://developer.spotify.com/documentation/web-playback-sdk

-**Before running the app make sure to run -- npm install **run npx expo start**
+**Before running the app make sure to run --
+1. npm install
+2, And then run -- npx expo start
-**sometimes expo has updates and will give a warning that you need to install the latest version, just install the latest and the app should run :)
+**Sometimes expo has updates and will give a warning that you need to install the latest version, just install the latest and the app should run :)**

 ## However you can install all the npm manually if you wish
 npm install @expo/metro-runtime@~4.0.0 \